-File Description Documents Upload relevant supporting documents View File Link for Additional information http://sndthsc.com/wp-content/uploads/202 3/02/2Academic-Calendar-21-22.pdf

-1.1.3 - Teachers of the Institution participate in following activities related to curriculum development and assessment of the affiliating University and/are represented on the following academic bodies during the year.
-Academic council/BoS of Affiliating University Setting of question papers for UG/PG programs Design and Development of Curriculum for Add on/ certificate/ Diploma Courses Assessment /evaluation process of the affiliating University
+File Description Documents Upload relevant supporting documents View File Link for Additional information dthsc.com/wp-content/uploads/20 ademic-Calendar-2022-2023.pdf 1.1.3 - Teachers of the Institut participate in following activit curriculum development and the affiliating University and/s represented on the following a bodies during the year.
+Acade council/BoS of Affiliating Univ Setting of question papers for programs Design and Develop ties related to assessment of are academic emic versity UG/PG C. Any 2 of the above process of the affiliating University